 Center for Biblical Transformation

-- Runs weekly for 10 weeks in the fall and winter
+- Meets weekly for 10-week semesters every fall and winter

 New Testament Narrative of Redemption

-Continuing the Old Testament story of God’s redemption, this ten-week course begins with the arrival of God’s Messiah, Jesus, and explores his message, his death and resurrection, and the Spirit’s coming to empower the church to spread the good news until Jesus’ return.
-All of the New Testament books will be explained and how the gospel message impacts our lives, our church and our world.
+Continuing the Old Testament story of God’ redemption, this ten-week course begins with the arrival of God’s Messiah, Jesus, and explores his message, his death and resurrection, and the Spirit’s coming to empower the church to spread the good news until Jesus’ return.
+All of the New Testament books will be explained and how the gospel message impacts our lives, our church, and our world.